B.A. Georgia College

 M.A., Ph.D.
 University of North Carolina

 Kaye Cook is interested in a range of developmental issues.
-With her students, she has carried out a series of interview studies that explore such questions as the everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of Christians in rapidly changing cultures (Brazil and China).
+Recently her work has focused on interview studies that explore such questions as the everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of Christians in rapidly changing cultures (Brazil and China).
+Currently, she is continuing her interests in culture by carrying out a series of studies exploring attitudes and understandings of forgiveness.
 She has been a visiting professor at Dartmouth College and a visiting fellow at Biola University’s Center for Christian Thought.
-Kaye has led the youth ministry in her church and is active in the Association for Moral Education.
+Kaye is active in the Association for Moral Education, where she currently serves as president.

 John Templeton Foundation Planning grant to empower evangelical leaders in Brazil and China to better address social, political, and religious challenges in their home countries.
 Our hope is to establish an international center at Gordon whose purpose is to support the equipping of evangelical leaders worldwide (consistent with the Gordon mission statement).
 During this planning grant year, we have made multiple trips to Brazil and China (during which we conducted 230 interviews in Brazil, China and Boston).
 We have produced a book manuscript with Peter Berger (Faith in a Pluralist Age) and several chapters and presentations.
 We have hosted Brazilian and Chinese pastors from Boston at a luncheon and mini-conference, academics who do research on the church in Brazil and China, and multiple speakers.